On higher dimensional Poissonian pair correlation

 Let $(x_n)\in[0,1)$ be a sequence, $s>0$ be a real number and $N$ be a natural number.
 The pair correlation statistic of $(x_n)$ is defined as follows:

 where for any real $x$, $\displaystyle\|x\|:=\inf_{m\in\mathbb{Z}}|x+m|,$ the nearest integer distance.
 The sequence $(x_n)$ is said to have Poissonian pair correlation (PPC) if for all $s>0$,\\

 This concept originated from theoretical physics and it plays a crucial role in the Berry–Tabor conjecture.
 Rudnick and Sarnak~\cite{rudnick1998pair} first studied this notion from a mathematical point of view.
-Since then this topic achieved wide attention~\cite{RSZ2001, RZ1999}, several generalizations are known, see e,g.,~\cite{hauke2021weak,hinrichs2019multi,marklof2020pair,steinerberger2020poissonian}.
+Since then this topic has received wide attention~\cite{RSZ2001, RZ1999}, and several generalizations are known (see ~\cite{BZ,hauke2021weak,hinrichs2019multi,marklof2020pair,steinerberger2020poissonian}).

 The theory of uniform distribution (or equidistribution) of a sequence has a long history.
-An interesting connection between the pair correlation and uniform distribution of a sequence is known.
-This two properties of a sequence are different in nature but they are not independent.
-Infact, it is known that a Poissonian pair correlated sequence necessarily uniformly distributed(see ~\cite{aistleitner2018pair,steinerberger2020poissonian,Grepstad2017Larcher}) but the converse is not true.
+It is known that Poissonian pair correlated sequences are necessarily uniformly distributed (see ~\cite{aistleitner2018pair,steinerberger2020poissonian,Grepstad2017Larcher}) but the converse is not true.